semgrep/testo/CONTRIBUTING.md

      create GitHub release including the changes extracted from the changelog.
    * Create opam packages with `dune-release opam pkg`.
+   * Go to the release page on GitHub and publish the draft release.
    * Submit the opam packages to opam-repository using `dune-release opam submit`.
 7. Fix the opam-repository pull request as needed.
 For example, this